Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation: Discussion and Conclusion

-In conclusion, we have proposed a phase asymmetry guided adaptive total variation and diffusion filter for feature-preserving ultrasound despeckling.
-According to the PAS metric in accurately representing edge features, we properly combine FAD filter and FTV filter to achieve the best performance of preserving the edge features in the transition border regions between the homogeneous regions of different tissues.
-Moreover, we also integrate the PAS metric into the diffusion coefficient to preserve low contrast edges.
-We further design the adaptive fractional-order $\alpha$ to enhance various edges with different significances in ultrasound images.
-Experiments with synthetic and clinic ultrasound images indicate that our method outperforms other well-known ultrasound despeckling filters in both speckle reduction and feature preservation.
+In conclusion, we have proposed a phase asymmetry guided adaptive fractional-order TV framework combining FAD and FTV filters to achieve feature-preserving ultrasound despeckling.
+Synthetic and clinical ultrasound image experiments indicate that the proposed fractional-order TV filter outperforms other well-known ultrasound despeckling filters in both speckle reduction and feature preservation.